GAVI: Health systems strengthening debate

 In the 20-naughts, Gavi had intense internal debate about its role in vaccinations and in health systems strengthening (HSS).
 This was part of a broader discussion in healthcare about "vertical" approaches (often targeting specific diseases or behaviours) and "horizontal" ones, targeting broad programs such as primary care.
-At GAVI, some argued that vaccination could not be effectively carried out and sustained without strengthening healthcare, citing experiences in Gavi's vaccination programmes, where availability of staff, training, transport, and funds had hindered vaccination and reporting of vaccination coverage and stocks.
+At Gavi, some argued that vaccination could not be effectively carried out and sustained without strengthening healthcare, citing experiences in Gavi's vaccination programmes, where availability of staff, training, transport, and funds had hindered vaccination and reporting of vaccination coverage and stocks.
 There were also worries that Gavi was undermining and paralyzing health care systems.
 Others argued that HSS was a distraction from Gavi's single-minded focus on vaccines, and HSS was a nebulous concept that could not be defined and quantified.

 Major donors Norway and Britain supported HSS; USAID and the Bill & Melinda Gates Foundation (and Bill Gates personally) opposed it.
 The majority of vaccine experts tended to favour technological rather than HSS-based approaches.
 Pharmaceutical industry representatives were supportive of HSS, possibly because they saw it as key to sustainable markets for their products.
 In 2005, a narrow vote brought Gavi to endorse an HSS goal.
-Up to a quarter of Gavi's funding was dedicated to "strengthening the capacity of integrated health systems to deliver immunisation", in practice it's been around 10%.
+Up to a quarter of Gavi's funding was dedicated to "strengthening the capacity of integrated health systems to deliver immunisation", in practice it has been around 10%.
 After 2010, this funding went through a joint-venture Health Systems Funding Platform.
 Gavi's funding for this platform was conditional on the platform meeting vaccine coverage goals.